No one likes to think about losing their ability to make decisions, but our experience shows it’s better to be prepared.

 An EPOG does not authorise another person to manage your financial and property matters.

 Your EPOG will only come into effect if you lose the capacity to make decisions for yourself.
-Your EPOG will not come into operation while you are still able to make reasonable judgments about your personal, lifestyle or treatment matters.
+Your EPOG will not operate while you are still able to make reasonable judgments about your personal, lifestyle or treatment matters.

-An EPOA can be made by anyone over the age of 18 who has full legal capacity.
-‘Full legal capacity’ means that the person must be able to understand the nature and effect of the document they are completing and the nature and extent of their estate.
+An EPOG can be made by anyone over the age of 18 who has legal capacity.
+Legal capacity means that the person must be able to understand the nature and effect of the document they are completing.

-You may revoke your EPOA or EPOG at any time when you have legal capacity.
+You may revoke your EPOG at any time when you have legal capacity.

-- execute a Deed of Revocation of EPOA and send a copy to your attorney/guardian and anyone else who may have a copy of the EPOA (such as financial or medical institutions); and
+- sign a Deed of Revocation of EPOG and send a copy to your guardian and anyone else who may have a copy of the EPOG (such as medical institutions).

 Meet our team